 The Chugach Mountains are a popular destination for outdoor enthusiasts all over the world.
 Among the many sights and activities are glaciers, alpine lakes, rivers, abundant wildlife, salmon fishing, ice and rock climbing, hunting, gold panning, and abandoned mines.
-Also of interest is a portion of the original Iditarod trail which passes through the Chugach on the way up from Seward before continuing on to Nome.
+Also of interest is a portion of the original Iditarod trail which passes through the Chugach on the way up from Seward before continuing on goldfields in western Alaska.
 The Iditarod trail was used by early miners in the late 1800’s and early 1900’s who sought to strike it rich.
-The Chugach Mountains are protected by Chugach State Park and by the Chugach National Forest, and Wrangell-St. Elias National Park.
+Large parts of the Chugach Mountains are protected by Chugach State Park, Chugach National Forest, and Wrangell-St. Elias National Park.

-The Chugach Mountains are the northern most of several ranges that make up the Alaska Coastal Range system.
-The mountains span approximately 250 miles east to west and span approximately 100 miles north to south, with a total area about the same as the country of Switzerland.
+The Chugach Mountains are the northernmost of several ranges that make up the Alaska Coastal Range system.
+The mountains span approximately 250 miles east to west and 100 miles north to south, with a total area about the same as the country of Switzerland.
 In general, their formation comes from the action of the Pacific plate as it drives against and under the southern Alaska coastline.
 In contrast to the crystaline peaks of the Alaska Range, the Chugach are largely made of metamorphic rock that is often brittle or friable.
 The Chugach crest is heavily glaciated, with the total ice area measured at 8300 square miles in 1980 (it would be a little less today).
-Even where not surrounded by ice, the mountains are largely glacier carved, giving them a more distinctly alpine appearance than older mountains of similar height.
-According to Wikipedia, the name "Chugach" is from the Eskimo tribal name Chugachmiut recorded by the Russians and written by them "Chugatz" and "Tchougatskoi"; in 1898 U.S. Army Captain W. R. Abercrombie spelled the name "Chugatch" and applied it to the mountains.
-For expediency, the Chugach Mountains can be subdivided into three distinct geographical sections: The Western Chugach, Central Chugach, and the Eastern Chugach.
+Even where not surrounded by ice, the mountains are largely glacier-carved, giving them a distinctly alpine appearance.
+According to Wikipedia, the name "Chugach" is from the Eyak tribal name Chugachmiut recorded by the Russians and written by them "Chugatz" and "Tchougatskoi"; in 1898 U.S. Army Captain W. R. Abercrombie spelled the name "Chugatch" and applied it to the mountains.
+For expediency, the Chugach Mountains can be subdivided into three geographical sections: The Western Chugach, Central Chugach, and the Eastern Chugach.

 Western Chugach Mountains / Chugach State Park

 The Western Chugach is the region covered by Chugach State Park and its immediate surroundings.
-Chugach State Park lays claim to being the third largest State Park, falling behind only Alaska's Wood-Tichik State Park and California's Anza-Borrego Desert State Park and maybe--depending how you count acreage--New York's Adirondack Park.
-It is the most accessible, developed, and well explored of the three regions.
-The Western Chugach can be subdivided into several smaller locales as well, including the Hillside, Eagle River, Eklutna Lake, Ptarmigan Valley, Turnigan Arm, Girdwood, Lake George, and Twentymile.
+Chugach State Park is one of the four largest state parks in the U.S., falling behind only Alaska's Wood-Tikchik State Park, California's Anza-Borrego Desert State Park and maybe--depending how you count acreage--New York's Adirondack Park.
+It is the most accessible, developed, and well explored of the three Chugach regions.
+The Western Chugach can be subdivided into several smaller locales as well, including the Hillside, Eagle River, Eklutna Lake, Ptarmigan Valley, Turnagain Arm, Girdwood, Lake George, and Twentymile.

 The Western Chugach is bounded by the Knik Arm, the Knik River, the Lake Fork of the Knik River, Inner Lake George, Sparrow Creek, Bagg Pass, the West Fork of the Twentymile River, the Twentymile River, and Turnagain Arm.
 Most (but not all) of the Western Chugach Mountains have been climbed.
 The highest peaks in the Western Chugach Mountains are Bashful Peak (8005), Baleful Peak (7990), Bellicose Peak (7640), Hunters Peak (7549), and Mount Yukla (7535).
 Despite this, many of the peaks in the Western Chugach taper before 6,000 feet.